scmlewis/eatwise_ai/README.md

 **Made with ❤️ for health-conscious professionals**

-Start your journey to better nutrition today with EatWise! 🥗
+Start optimizing your nutrition with EatWise today! 🥗